masihyeganeh/exchange/readme.md

 2. `using_syncmap`: Uses `syncmap` which is a concurrent map implementation but should be used when we made sure that the bottleneck is the map.
 3. `using_atomic`: Which has two maps to that writes to one and reads from the other and when the writer can acquire the lock, it changes an `atomic` flag that redirects reader to the alternative map and updates current map.
+It is a poor man's implementation of [eventual consistent map](https://github.com/jonhoo/evmap) based on [left-right article](https://hal.archives-ouvertes.fr/hal-01207881/document) but without any lock-free and wait-free data structures.
+It is great when we have one writer and a lot of concurrent readers.